Use SQL to set up sensitive data classification¶

 A mapping between system classification tags and user-defined object tags so the user-defined tags can be applied automatically.

-When the data engineer assigns the classification profile to a schema, sensitive data in the tables of the schema are automatically classified on the schedule defined by the profile.
-A data engineer can assign the same classification profile to multiple schemas, or can create multiple classification profiles if there is a need to set different classification criteria for different schemas.
+When a data engineer assigns the classification profile to a database, sensitive data in the tables that belong to the database is automatically classified on the schedule defined by the profile.
+A data engineer can assign the same classification profile to multiple databases, or create multiple classification profiles to set different classification criteria for different databases.

 For an example of using the CREATE CLASSIFICATION_PROFILE command to create a classification profile, see Examples.